pwittchen/ReactiveSensors/README.md

 -------

 Exemplary application, which gets readings of various sensors is located in `app` directory of this repository.
 You can easily change `SENSOR_TYPE` variable to read values from a different sensor in a given samples.

-If you are interested in library usage with Kotlin, check sample in `app-kotlin` directory.

 Good practices
 --------------